How Many Days A Week Should You Run?

-If you are a new runner, you want to start out slowly and easily so as not to burn yourself out.
-One of the most common problems new runners have is they start out too fast and try to do too much.
+If you are a new runner, you want to start out slowly and easily to avoid overtraining.
+One of the most common problems first-time runners have is they start out too fast and try to do too much.
 This leads to frustration.
-It can also cause the runner to get sore and injured.
+It can also cause soreness and increase the risk of injury.

 If a workout buddy said to you, “Hey, that 5K sounds fun.
 Maybe we should sign up?”
 The next question you need to ask yourself is, do you want to switch to running while you train or do you wish to continue with the activities you already have.

 For someone who takes classes a couple of days each week and likes to also weight train, running 3 days each week is probably plenty to get yourself in running shape for a casual 5K.
 If you have loftier goals, you may wish to run more than that.